All Episodes

 Well, average person, the income tax would stop you.

-You've you've got to uh start your own business.
+You've got to start your own business.

-Well, Larry Ellison actually, Larry Ellison, the Oracle, is actually buying whole islands.
+Well, Larry Ellison, actually, Larry Ellison, the Oracle, is actually buying whole islands.

 That's what he's doing with his money.

-Just doesn't live in them, just buys them, is where he's parking his money.
+Just doesn't live in them, just buys them.

-Um but that's the computer business Oracle.
+And that's the computer business.

-That's business software, Java, and a number of other things.
+Java, any number of other things.

-I'm I'm speaking in a too generalistic sense when I say you can't do it because you can, but not as an employee.
+I'm speaking in a too generalistic sense when I say you can't do it because you can, but not as an employee.

 But if you be in there's my point to you, Drax, there's nothing stopping you.